Managing Director, Head of Portfolio and Balance Sheet Research

 How to Manage the Impact of IFRS 9 on Earnings Volatility and the Supply and Demand of Regulatory Capital

-With the implementation of IFRS 9 underway, institutions want to better quantify the impact of IFRS 9 on provisions, result earnings, and capital buffers.
-During this video webinar, we discuss the strategic impact of IFRS 9 on earnings, capital, and investment concentration.
-In addition, we discuss how to incorporate these impacts into a strategic business process to better manage the interplay between supply and demand dynamics for regulatory capital.
+With the implementation of IFRS 9 underway, institutions want to better quantify the impact of IFRS 9 on provisions, result earnings and capital buffers.
+During this video webinar, we will discuss the strategic impact of IFRS 9 on earnings, capital and investment concentration.

 International Financial Reporting Standard 9 (IFRS 9) is a high-impact symbolic, operational, IT and organisational transformation event for finance and risk.
 The Risk Chartis IFRS 9 Market Report focuses on the key challenges for banks implementing IFRS 9, including exclusive content from Moody's Analytics.

 Managing Earnings Volatility and Uncertainty in the Supply and Demand for Regulatory Capital: The Impact of IFRS 9